 I was invited by Metahaven to work with the production studio, Dutch Mountain Film, in the management and securing of archive footage clearances, which contributes to a notable percentage of the film Possessed by Metahaven and Rob Schröder.
 The film premiered at International Film Festival Rotterdam [IFFR] in January 2018.
 It was nominated for IFFR's Tiger Competition Award (2018) and CPH:DOX - New Vision Award (2018).

-My goals were to attain and/or create the necessary archive footage for conveying the thematic explorations of the film, maintain aesthetic continuity, uphold artistic integrity, and act as a culturally-sensitive, and sensible, representative of the studio to the content-owners and related entities.
+In my production role of Possessed, my goals were to attain and/or create the necessary archive footage for conveying the thematic explorations of the film, maintain aesthetic continuity, uphold artistic integrity, and act as a culturally-sensitive, and sensible, representative of the studio to the content-owners and related entities.
 Importantly, I also aimed to provide a legally-sound film that can be shown in cinemas and arts’ institutions.

 I was able to serve as a strong liaison between the filmmakers and the production studio, helping with the crucial translation of the conceptual and artistic role of the film in the larger landscape of contemporary art and politics to the production company.
 As part of the studio team, I contributed feedback to the film's creative composition and development, such as script and scene-edits feedback.